Nigerian stock exchange wants oil majors to list

 “We’re in discussion both with NNPC as well as the oil majors as to listing on the Nigerian Stock Exchange,” Oteh said in Abuja.

 Although doing business in Africa’s most populous nation isn’t easy, the country is viewed as a promising frontier market.
-Industrial firms and banks make up most of Nigeria’s current stock market capitalization.
+Industrial firms and banks make up most of Nigeria’s current stock market capitalisation.

 Oteh said oil companies could be encouraged to list shares by the pending Petroleum Industry Bill, which aims to increase local participation among sweeping changes.
 Oteh said it could focus oil firms on when to list on the exchange.